timothymhowe/golf-fantasy-frontend/README.md

 ### Run the API

 To run the Flask API in development mode:
+1. From the root directory, run `source .venv/bin/activate`

-1. Navigate to the `src/api` directory:
+2. Navigate to the `src/api` directory:
-2. Run `flask run dev`
+3. Run `flask run dev`
-3. Hopefully it works
+4. Hopefully it works

 ### Run the frontend